 Help Support the Nevada Youth Range Camp

 The curriculum, designed by University of Nevada Cooperative Extension (UNCE) and taught by practicing professionals from various state and federal agencies, investigates rangelands, soils, pinyonjuniper woodlands, water and riparian habitats, and wildlife.
-Campers visit a working ranch and work on a conservation project, learn to use a GPS and compass, visit a Snotel site, and participate in a Coordinated Resource Management simulation to put together all they have learned that week.
+Campers visit a working ranch and work on a conservation project, learn to use a GPS and compass, and participate in a Coordinated Resource Management simulation to put together all they have learned that week.
 Campers work in groups led by a professional in natural resources; even the cooks are experienced rangeland personnel.

 Campers compile a notebook of what they have been taught and learn and test on 50 locally growing plants.
 Group counselors use the scores from these and observed participation to pick the best students, the Trailboss and runner-up.
 These campers are sent to the international meeting of the Society for Range Management (SRM) by the Nevada Section of SRM where they participate in the High School Youth Forum with other students from all over the United States.
 They present an eight-minute talk on a natural resource topic of their choice.

 It’s not all work but lots of fun at Range Camp too.
 Volley ball, fishing, swimming, making new friends, camping and lots of great food as well as elective talks on such topics as primitive archery, fly fishing and mist netting bats are available.